DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ## Call Signatures

 In JavaScript, functions can have properties in addition to being callable.
-However, the function type expression syntax doesn’t allow for declaring properties.
+However, the function type expression syntax doesn't allow for declaring properties.
 If we want to describe something callable with properties, we can write a call signature in an object type:

 ```ts
 type DescribableFunction = {